 In this counseling answer:

-“If you have other children yourself then you may already be aware of how fasting impacts on your milk supply and whether fasting may compromise this.
-If not, you may consider carefully monitoring your supply by things such as how full your breasts are, how demanding they are to be fed and how many wet and soiled nappies they have throughout the day.”
+•If not, you may consider carefully monitoring your supply by things such as how full your breasts are, how demanding they are to be fed and how many wet and soiled nappies they have throughout the day.”

 Wa Alaikum salaam wa rahmatulahi wa barakatuh,

 Masha Allah, congratulations on your newborn.
 There are some slight differences of opinion regarding the extent to which you are obliged to fast and how to make it up.
 I would advise seeking advice from a scholar on this first.

 From my limited knowledge, we know that Allah will not obligate someone to do something at the risk of one’s or someone else’s life, such as your baby, especially if they are solely reliant on your breast milk.

 Regardless of whether you are advised to fast or not from an Islamic perspective, there are a few things that you can consider to assist you in getting the best from this Ramadan.